 What is Bad Credit?

-Some banks, credit card companies and online lenders box consumers into a category based on their credit score.
-They tell you that if your score is below 630, you have “bad credit” and are unwelcome.
+Some banks, credit card companies and online lenders box consumers into a category based only on their credit score.
+They draw a line at “650” or maybe “630” and if your score is below that mark, you have “bad credit” and are unwelcome.

-However, the bank, credit card company or online lender across the street says a credit score of 600, or maybe even as low as 580, is just fine for the loan you want, so sign right here!
+However, the bank, credit card company or online lender across the street says a credit score of 600, or maybe even as low as 580, is just fine for the loan you want, so sign step right up!

-However, a safe definition of bad credit is when you have to accept high interest rates and very uncomfortable terms and conditions just to get a loan.
+A safe definition of bad credit is when you must accept high interest rates and very uncomfortable terms and conditions just to get a loan.
 Or, worse than that, when lenders take one look at your credit history and completely reject your loan application.

 How Credit Agencies Define Bad Credit